 What is interactive rebase in Git?
-And how does one rebase interactively? 🤔In this advanced Git tutorial, we will go over everything you need to know to understand what interactive rebase is, how to confidently utilize the feature in GitKraken, and an example of how interactive rebase works in Git.
+And how does one rebase interactively? 🤔In this advanced Git tutorial, we will go over everything you need to understand what interactive rebase is, how to confidently utilize the feature in GitKraken, and an example of how interactive rebase works in Git.

 What does it mean to rebase in Git?

 Before we get into interactive rebase, let’s do a quick refresher on rebasing in Git.
 As you may recall, rebasing takes the commits from one branch and places them onto a different branch.

 Typically, this process happens in one step and the commit order and commit messages carry over to the new branch.
 But what if you could customize how the commits are rebased?
 What if you wanted to change some elements before they’re placed onto the new branch?

 If you haven’t already started using the GitKraken Git GUI to make interactive rebases easier, download it for free now!